 11-year old Steven grew up on the Pacific coast of Ecuador, in the coastal city of Esmeraldas—a unique community surrounded by lush jungle and beautiful beaches.
 For a city with eternal summer temperatures, the Esmeraldas River was the perfect place to play, dream and cool off for local kids.
 And that’s exactly what Steven did anytime he had a chance.

-But on a balmy afternoon in May of last year, Steven could have never imagined this personal haven, the place where he loved to play and find peace after church, would be the very place he would experience an act of torture.
+But on a balmy afternoon in May of last year, Steven could have never imagined that the place where he loved to play and find peace after church would be the very place he would experience an act of torture.

 On his walk home from church where he attended Compassion’s program, Steven decided he would stop by the river.
 He quickly realized something was off when three teenagers approached him, aggressively asking him to play.

 After repeating his desire to play alone several times, the three took Steven by force—bound him, covered him with gasoline and set him on fire.

 Steven immediately ran into the river to smother the flames.

 Steven was rushed to the local hospital where he received basic medical attention.
 Realizing the severity of his condition, doctors transferred him to a private hospital in Quito, Ecuador—half a day’s travel outside of Esmeraldas, where he would get more specialized medical treatment.

 Steven had third-degree burns across 65 per cent of his body, and multiple organs—including both kidneys—were failing.
 His condition was quickly turning from complicated to life-threatening, with a very slim chance of recovery.

 After Compassion learned of Steven’s attack, prayer requests went out globally to urgently pray for Steven.

 “Sometimes doctors [said] ‘Steven has only a few hours of life.’
 But my brother is still alive.
 God is with us,” declared Steven’s close sister Karina—who would quickly become a stronghold for Steven’s journey.